anon767/Otter/otter/README.md

 System tests are similarly organized in `test/TestOtterSystem`.

-Generating Documentation for Otter
+Generating documentation for Otter
 ==================================

-Other than this README file, Otter is mainly documented using `ocamldoc` annotations in the source code.
+Other than this file, Otter is mainly documented using `ocamldoc` annotations in the source code.
 It is more convenient to peruse these documentation as HTML documents, which may be generated from the top directory by running:

     make doc-otter